-This delicious recipe for flank steak with potato rosti and tomato-caper sauce is full of flavour, and ready to eat in 40 minutes.
-It makes for one of those perfect al fresco meals, when the early evening sun is still shining – food always tastes better eaten out in the sunshine!
+This delicious recipe for flank steak with potato rosti and tomato-caper sauce is full of flavor and ready to eat in 40 minutes.
+It makes for one of those perfect al fresco meals when the early evening sun is still shining – food always tastes better eaten out in the sunshine!

 Recipe For Flank Steak

 The days are getting longer, the temperature is rising, and the sun is starting to shine again – that can only mean one thing – summer is on the way!